fluid-project/infusion/src/webapp/tests/manual-tests/ReadMe.txt

         5. use the mouse to select a different item in the dropdown

-Dynamic Reorderer  - this should be turned into a unit test
+Dynamic Reorderer  - this will be turned into a unit test
     To run this test:
         1. open dynamic-reorderer.html in a browser
         2. move one of the items to a different place in the list